Insolvency & Reorganisation

 Andrew founded the Insolvency and Reorganisation team in 2007 and since then, has developed it into a practice that deals with contentious and non-contentious restructuring and insolvency work, including complex cross border disputes.

-His team are on the cutting edge of restructuring, contentious and non-contentious insolvency work, including fraud and multi-jurisdictional cases.
-Andrew acts for insolvency practitioners, private equity houses, banks, two major pensions schemes, asset based lenders and corporates.
+My team are on the cutting edge of restructuring, contentious and non-contentious insolvency work, including fraud and multi-jurisdictional cases.
+I have extensive experience in acting for insolvency practitioners, private equity houses, banks, two major pensions schemes, asset based lenders and corporates.

-Andrew has previously served on the education and conferences committee of R3 and the investigation committee of the Insolvency Practitioners’ Association, one of the recognised professional bodies that regulate the conduct of insolvency practitioners.
-He is also recognised as a leading practitioner in Who's Who Legal 2019, and as a thought leader in Who's Who Legal: Thought leaders- GIR 2019 for Asset Recovery.
+I have previously served on the education and conferences committee of R3 and the investigation committee of the Insolvency Practitioners’ Association, one of the recognised professional bodies that regulate the conduct of insolvency practitioners.
+I am also recognised as a leading practitioner in Who's Who Legal Asset Recovery 2023, and as a thought leader in Who's Who Legal Thought leaders: GIR 2019 for Asset Recovery.

-He regularly presents to client groups on up to date legal issues, including the membership of the Insolvency Practitioners’ Association and in house to various asset based lenders.
+I have regularly presented to client groups on up to date legal issues, including the membership of the Insolvency Practitioners’ Association and in house to various asset based lenders.

 Acting for the joint provisional liquidators of a solvent investment fund on various issues, including recognition of their foreign proceeding, their investigations following the same, and a subsequent termination application in respect of the recognition.